-In conclusion, our study strongly suggests that the supplementation of L-malate may considerably reduce oxidative stress in liver and heart of aged rats by alleviating LPO through scavenging of ROS and increasing the antioxidative defenses in liver of aged rats which then detoxify free radicals.
-Though our present findings suggest that L-malate supplementation may be a safe and increase protection against oxidative damage, long-term feeding studies with L-malate are needed to determine whether benefits of L-malate seen in aged animals can be sustained over time.
+In conclusion, our study indicates that the supplementation of L-malate may considerably reduce oxidative stress in the liver and heart of aged rats by alleviating LPO through scavenging of ROS and increasing the antioxidative defenses in the liver of aged rats which then detoxify free radicals.
+Although our present findings suggest that L-malate supplementation may be a safe mean of increasing protection against oxidative damage, long-term feeding studies with L-malate are needed to determine whether benefits of L-malate seen in aged animals can be sustained over the time.